-In August of 1974, eight months prior to its cinema release, a preview screening of Monty Python and the Holy Grail was attended by a member of the British Board of Film Classification: Tony Kerpel.
-A subsequent post-screening chat between Kerpel and one of the film's producers, Mark Forstater, resulted in Forstater sending this glorious letter to fellow producer Michael White a few days later.
-It's a joy to behold, and immediately brings to mind this far cruder effort from Matt Stone.
+In August of 1974, eight months prior to its cinema release, a preview screening of Monty Python and the Holy Grail—a painfully funny parody of the legend of King Arthur and the Python team’s second feature film—was attended by a member of the British Board of Film Classification, Tony Kerpel, who was there to offer some feedback in relation to its eventual rating.
+After the credits had rolled, an informal chat took place between Kerpel and one of the film's producers, Mark Forstater, which resulted in this highly amusing letter being sent to fellow producer Michael White a few days later—its subject: dialogue cuts.

 (Source: Monty Python and the Holy Grail (Book), via Jason Permenter; Image above via.)